AKIFQ/patioai/README.md

    - Verify your Supabase environment variables
    - Check that all SQL steps were executed successfully

-3. **Vector search not working**
+3. **Application features not working**
-   - Ensure the `vector` extension is enabled
-   - Verify the `match_documents` function was created

-4. **AI responses not working**
-   - Check that you have at least one AI provider API key configured
+   - Check your configuration and environment variables
-   - Verify the API keys are valid and have sufficient credits
+   - Verify all required services are properly set up

-## 📄 License
+##  License

 Licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

-## 🤝 Contributing
+##  Contributing

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)